Duke-GCB/SciComp-Materials/bash/bash_lesson.md

-This lesson instroduces intermediate bash skills to learners who have some familiarity with the shell.
+This lesson introduces intermediate bash skills to learners who have some familiarity with the shell.

 # Concepts covered